codehath/codehath/README.md

 ### Full Stack Developer | Software Engineer
 #### UI/UX • Bash Scripting • Data Science and Analytics • AI Automation Workflows

 #### About me
+Continuously exploring and adopting new tools and frameworks to expand skillset.

 I'm a freelance Full Stack Developer proficient in frontend and backend domains (with a sprinkle of DevOps), as well as a Software Engineer with a passion for AI/ML.
+I thrive on architecting performant solutions to meet the specific challenges faced by clients.
 I specialize in crafting visually stunning and intuitive websites on the frontend, complemented by robust and elegant backend solutions.
 My love for problem-solving drives me to excel in backend development, where I architect solutions and implement data storage and API integration.

 I am a freelance Full Stack Developer(proficient in both Frontend and Backend with a little sprinkling of DevOps), Software Engineer, and AI/ML enthusiast.
 I thrive on building ... websites, designing visually stunning, responsive, and user-friendly frontends, and coding robust, performant, elegant, and maintainable backend solutions.
 Love problem solving and architecting solutions.

 Key Specializations:
+- Cross-Stack Proficiency:
+  Expertise in diverse technology stacks, including LAMP (Linux, Apache, MySQL, PHP), MERN (MongoDB, Express.js, React, Node.js) and Flask(Python).
 - Frontend Development: I excel in designing beautiful, responsive, and user-friendly interfaces that captivate and engage users.
 - Backend Development: I thrive on coding optimized, performant, and cleanly structured backends that power seamless user experiences.
 - DevOps: Proficient in deploying and maintaining scalable and reliable infrastructure to support continuous integration and delivery pipelines.